 We are looking for horror short films that are 13 (THIRTEEN) MINUTES in length and under only.

-Selected films will show as part of StokerCon2017 horror writers convention at the historic Queen Mary in Long Beach, CA from April 27th thru April 30th, 2017.
-The grand prize winner will be announced at the close of screening on Friday, April 28th.
+Between ten to fifteen selected films will showcase as part of the StokerCon2019 Horror Writers Convention at the four-star Amway Grand Hotel in Grand Rapids, Michigan from May 9th thru May 12th, 2019.
+The grand prize winner will be announced at the close of screening on Friday, May 10th, 2019.

-The coveted StokerCon2017 Final Frame Award will be awarded to one film and filmmaker, the best film shown at our event as decided upon by a panel of industry judges.
+The coveted StokerCon2019 Final Frame Award will be awarded to one film and filmmaker, the best film shown at our event as decided upon by a panel of industry judges.

 Mike Flanagan (writer/director, Gerald's Game, Ouija: Origin of Evil, Hush)

 Ryan Turek (Director of Development, Blumhouse / Producer, Happy Death Day and Truth or Dare)

 Last year our top prize was $1000 in cash.

 This year’s package will include the $1000 cash prize and more rewards.

 StokerCon2019’s FINAL FRAME Horror Short Competition films must be uploaded to this site by April 1st, 2019 to be considered for inclusion by the festival programmers.
 All selections to be shown in competition will be announced on our site mo later than mid-April, 2019.
 Selected filmmakers will be notified by email prior to the announcement.

 ENTRIES MUST BE UNDER 13 MINUTES AND MUST BE A PRIVATE LINK AND CANNOT BE CURRENTLY STREAMING ON ANY SITE FOR THE PUBLIC.